project-gemmi/gemmi/docs/mol.rst

 Columns 18-20 contain the residue name (CCD code).
 When the PDB ran out of three-character codes in 2023, it started assigning codes with 5 characters, which no longer fit into the PDB format.
-The tilde-hetnam extension addresses this issue: long CCD code is substituted with a 3-character alias that starts with a tilde (`~`);
+The tilde-hetnam extension addresses this issue: a long CCD code is substituted with a 3-character alias that starts with a tilde (`~`);
 the original code is stored in columns 72-79 of the HETNAM record.

+Columns 21-22 contain chain names.
+In the wwPDB spec, it's only column 22, but it's common to expand into column 21 when there are too many chains for single-character naming.
+This collides with GROMACS' PDB flavor, which uses custom 4-character residue names in columns 18-21, but that's definitely less popular.

 Columns 23-27 contain a sequence ID.
 It consists of a number (columns 23-26) and, optionally, also an insertion code (A-Z) in column 27: